trastle/maven-repo/README.md

 ## Maven Repo

+A means to an end.
 Somewhere to throw jars when I can't find a maven repo for them.

 ### Using this maven repo